 This is a list of the most important things that I considered when I was making a decision about which VPNs to recommend for use while visiting or residing in the United States:

-- Global Server Network: The larger a global server network, the easier it is to access geo-controlled content around the globe.
-Multiple servers in each country are always a plus, as they offers improved performance.
+- Global server network: The larger a global server network, the easier it is to access geo-controlled content around the globe.
+Multiple servers in each country are always a plus, as they offer improved performance.

 - Value: By weighing a VPN service provider’s asking price against the features and performance it provides you can determine a VPN’s true value.
 Every VPN I include in my articles offers excellent value for the money.